-- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your unit. - Leave the unit immediately. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.
+- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your unit. - Immediately call your gas supplier from a neighbor's phone. - Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.